 At the same time,to another design by Wightwick the Lower Market (meat market) was built near the Church Stile (Now the Market Arcade).
-This was built over the underground reservoir which was described in 1849 by an Engineer from Penzance as being ‘ancient,’ although there is mention of it as being a new reservoir in the 1789/90 accounts of the mayor, so it is likely to have been constructed around this time.
-This reservoir still exists to this day with the Fire service taking responsibility for its maintenance.
 The buildings were constructed under an Act “for regulating the markets and erecting a market-house in Launceston,” which received the royal assent on June 19, 1840, and by the provisions of which the ancient connection between town and church was continued by the payment out of the market tolls of £25 annually to the incumbent of St. Mary Magdalene’s.
 Until the passing of the Ballot Act in 1872 the hustings stood within the Corn Market, this being the only relic it possessed of the duties of the old Guildhall.
 The woodwork of the old Guildhall was reclaimed and used in a new house within the town (it is not known which house this would be).

 In 1870 a fire (below left and right) swept through three shops in what was then Back Lane (now part of Broad Street) destroying one shop and badly damaging two others.